What is OB-GYN Accounting?

 In-office procedure capture

-Medicaid volume capped and commercial patient recruitment increased, improving average revenue per visit by 8%
+Medicaid volume capped and commercial recruitment increased, improving average revenue per visit in the mid-to-high single digits

 Payer strategy